 Tinnitus is an annoying (miserable) symptom that I had experienced since 1985.
 In another website post, The Ringing in My Ears, I tell my story about how it has all but disappeared.
-I was interviewed on a radio program and somehow the topic of tinnitus came up.
-The host shared his personal experience with tinnitus.
+I was being interviewed on a radio program and somehow the topic of tinnitus came up.
+The host shared his personal experience with it.

 A Surgery gone wrong

 He underwent ear surgery when he was 19 years-old.
 The surgeon had slipped and perforated his eardrum.
 He initially had a lot of pain that resolved over several months but he ended up with significant ringing in his ear.
 He spent years being frustrated at the endless ringing and also at the surgeon who had caused him so much suffering.
-His quality of life was not close to where he wanted it, particularly at such a young age.
+His quality of life wasn’t close to where he wanted it, particularly at such a young age.

-At some point, he realized that the energy he was expending being angry was a waste of time.
+He realized that the energy he was expending being angry was a waste of time.
 There was nothing he could do about it.
 He made a decision to accept his ringing and in an odd way “made friends” with it.
 Although it was not his intention to get rid of it, over the next few years the ringing stopped.
 He only occasionally experiences it.

-You cannot “fix” yourself
+You can’t “fix” yourself

 He went a step further and somehow embraced his tinnitus.
 Viktor Frankl tells a similar, more intense story.
 His book is titled Man’s Search for Meaning.
 He was a Jewish psychiatrist who survived the concentration camps but lost several immediate family members.
 Somehow in the midst of indescribable suffering he felt it was important not only to find one’s purpose in life, but also to find meaning in suffering.
 He was able to accomplish this while in the camps.
 Many, if not most, survivors did not do that well after the camps.
 They understandably had severe PTSD.
 I have had many patients tell of their parents’ lives after the ordeal and it is often dismal.
 Viktor Frankl not only survived, he thrived and went on to a prestigious academic career.